 MDU Resources is committed to being our customers' supplier of choice in all our markets by seeking competitive cost advantages, providing high-quality, innovative products and services, and excellence.

 Our successful relationships with customers require that we provide quality products and services competently and efficiently and treat customers with courtesy.
 We make many commitments to customers about the availability, quality and price of our products and services.
 Each employee is expected to ensure that MDU Resources lives up to these promises, including maintaining open communication with customers and responding promptly to inquiries, requests and complaints.

 MDU Resources' utility companies consistently rank high for customer satisfaction.
 In the J.D.
-Power 2021 Gas Utility Residential Customer Satisfaction Study, Intermountain Gas earned a score of 796 and Cascade Natural Gas earned a score of 778, which were the first- and second-highest scores among midsize natural gas utilities in the West Region.
-Montana-Dakota Utilities ranked fourth with a score of 768.
-The average score for the West Region was 764.
-In its 20th year, the study surveys customer satisfaction across six factors: safety and reliability, billing and payment, price, corporate citizenship, communications, and customer care.
+Power 2022 Gas Utility Residential Customer Satisfaction Study, Cascade Natural Gas earned a score of 787 and Intermountain Gas earned a score of 776, which were the first- and third-highest scores among midsize natural gas utilities in the West Region.
+Montana-Dakota Utilities ranked sixth with a score of 752.
+In its 21st year, the study surveys customer satisfaction across six factors: safety and reliability, billing and payment, price, corporate citizenship, communications, and customer care.

 WBI Energy has approximately 40 current customers, most of which have long-term relationships with the company.
 WBI Energy engages with these customers frequently, most on a daily basis as customers schedule natural gas transportation and storage services on the company's system.
 WBI Energy works with customers in a dynamic natural gas marketplace to be effective and efficient while maximizing value to both the customer and the company within the rules and regulations established by state and federal agencies.
 WBI Energy also works with existing and potential customers on varying projects to meet and/or enhance their natural gas transportation and storage needs.
-The company also holds an annual customer meeting, at which it provides system updates and receives feedback from customers.
+The company holds an annual customer meeting, at which it provides system updates and receives feedback from customers.
 WBI Energy monitors industry and customer surveys to further gauge and improve upon customer service.